 Entropion is inversion of an eyelid.
 Ectropion is eversion of the lower eyelid.

-Entropion (inversion of an eyelid) is caused by age-related tissue relaxation, postinfectious or posttraumatic changes, or blepharospasm.
+Entropion (inversion of an eyelid) is caused by age-related tissue relaxation, postinfectious or posttraumatic changes, or blepharospasm (see Blepharospasm).
 Eyelashes rub against the eyeball and may lead to corneal ulceration and scarring.
 Symptoms can include foreign body sensation, tearing, and red eye.
 Diagnosis is clinical.
 Definitive treatment is surgery.